 The methodology of parameter identification for anisotropic elastic constants proposed here is valid for fully anisotropic materials having 36 constants although the example of an orthotropic material has been illustrated in this paper.
-Although, a rather simple test configuration of plane stress panel with a central cavity was used for illustration, the methodology is generic and elastic constants can be identified from instrumented load-displacement data of three-dimensional bodies of arbitrary shape.
+Although, a rather simple test configuration of plane stress panel with a central cavity was used for illustration, the methodology is generic and elastic identified be from instrumented constants can load-displacement data of three-dimensional bodies of arbitrary shape.
 A procedure for identifying strength parameters as well as elastic constants from a single structural test is currently being investigated.
 This may lead to a novel method of non-destructive testing.